-I look at understanding the how eggs are adapted to climate and the consequences of this for insect life cycles, distribution and phenology.
+I look at how eggs are adapted to climate and the consequences of this for insect life cycles, distribution and phenology.
+I use a combination of field work, experimental studies, and computer simulations to understand the problem of distribution, phenology and abundance.
 I work with Morabine grasshoppers which are endemic to Australia (subfamily: Morabinae).
-These grasshoppers are found all over Australia, and most fascinatingly (and great for my research) display a wide range of life histories and characteristics of egg development.
+These grasshoppers are found all over Australia, and most fascinatingly (and great for my research) display a wide range of life history traits and life cycles.
 For example, Warramaba virgo, one of my study species, is parthenogenetic.

 I don’t have a particular animal I’m passionate about, instead I want to know how animals cope with and respond to their environment, and how this relationship in turn affects their ecology or how such adaptations have evolved (ecophysiology, evolutionary physiology, biophysical ecology etc.).
 I’m also interested in how physiological principles can be used in both applied and theoretical contexts, such as in conservation (conservation physiology) and ecological theory (e.g. metabolic ecology).

 If you want to see what I’ve been up to – check out the blog tab!